itsubaki/gpt-go/README.md

 # gpt-go
 Simple GPT implementation in pure Go.
 Trained on favourite Jules Verne books.

-What kind of output you can expect from the model:
+What kind of response you can expect from the model:
 ```
 Mysterious Island.
 Well.